Home Stays How to Book a Luxury Villa

 Utility charges

 Some villa rentals — particularly in Italy and Portugal — cap included utility usage and charge excess electricity or water consumption above a threshold.
 This is more common on rural properties with high air conditioning usage.
 Confirm whether utilities are fully included or capped before booking.
-In practice, most reputable platforms clarify this in the listing; it is less likely to be hidden on Plum Guide or One Fine Stay than on mass-market platforms.
+In practice, curated platforms such as Plum Guide or One Fine Stay are more likely to disclose this clearly than mass-market platforms.

 Cost 6